 - Use the second freezer bag to double bag your mixture, so there are fewer chances of leaks.

 - Freeze the pack until the rubbing alcohol and water gel.
 The mixture should get slushy, without freezing solid.
 This allows the ice pack to mold to the shape of your body to more effectively treat injuries.

 Use your new ice pack in place of store-bought ice packs.
 They're great for icing injuries but work just as well keeping food cool in a lunch box or cooler.

 Avoid Ice Pack Errors

 The traditional first aid treatment RICE—rest, ice, compression, and elevation—has been the standard first aid for decades and is often used in sports and other injuries.
 And while ice has been shown to greatly reduce swelling and pain, it's important to use ice packs correctly to avoid further injury.

 Steer clear of these common errors when using your homemade ice gel pack:

 - Icing an injury too long: Because ice constricts the blood vessels, it can reduce the blood flow to the injured area and slow the healing process.
 Apply the ice pack for no more than 10 minutes at a time.

-- Applying ice directly to bare skin: Done incorrectly, ice may cause frostbite and damage to the delicate tissues of the skin.
+- Applying ice directly to bare skin: Used incorrectly, ice may cause frostbite and damage to the delicate tissues of the skin.
 Always wrap ice packs in a towel or place them in a thick sock before applying them to an injury.
 If you're crafty, you can also try sewing cloth sleeves to your gel ice pack—to insert between the ice pack and your skin—can help you avoid injury.

 - Not elevating the injury: Remember the "E" in RICE.
 If you're using your gel pack on an injury, elevate the affected body part if possible.